ryedin/site/_posts/2015-11-18-introducing-grid.md

 ## Rack Sharing

 As engineers the vast majority of us work on teams.
-Sharing (and limiting) access among an engineering team is critical.
-Security best practices demand that each engineer has unique, resettable credentials.
+Sharing (and limiting) access to resources among an engineering team is critical.
+Security best practices demand that each engineer has unique, resettable credentials for any critical system.

 Grid enables sharing of one or many Racks by acting as a control point for CLI commands.
 Now, instead of authenticating with a Rack directly using a shared